 - Miles: 1,980

-Yukon River means “Great River” and it is a long to the extent that there are many sections of river to float.
-The source of the Yukon River, the third Longest River in the US on our list is from the Llewellyn Glacier at Atlin Lake, northwestern British Columbia and empty into the Bering Sea.
-Driving across the river gives you a view of the greenish tint on the river which is as a result of the high mineral content in the water.
+Yukon River means “Great River” and it is long to the extent that there are many sections of river to float.
+The source of the Yukon River, the third Longest River in the US on our list is from the Llewellyn Glacier at Atlin Lake, northwestern British Columbia, and empty into the Bering Sea.
+Driving across the river gives you a view of the greenish tint on the river which is a result of the high mineral content in the water.
 Interestingly, the river is shared between the United States and Canada.
 The river has a history of serving as a trade value and also an important navigation route.
 There are different sea animals found in this river, the popular of them been the Salmon fish alongside the whitefishes and pikes.

 - #4.
 Rio Grande

 The Rio Grande is a principal river in the United States and its source is from the base of Canby Mountain in Colorado and flows into the Gulf of Mexico.
 The river is an important landmark, marking the boundary between Texas in the United States and Mexico.
 Rio Grande River is important to water mainly used for irrigation purposes; also, dams have been constructed along the river line.
 The marine life living in the river is estimated to be over 500 different species of fauna including the American beaver, desert cottontails, porcupines, and muskrats.
 Due to the high usage of water for irrigation purposes and home use, the water level is decreasing continuously.